nmslib/nmslib/README.md

 ## Credits and Citing

 If you find this library useful, feel free to cite our SISAP paper [**[BibTex]**](http://dblp.uni-trier.de/rec/bibtex/conf/sisap/BoytsovN13) as well as other papers listed in the end.
-One **crucial contribution** to cite is the fast Hierarchical Navigable World graph (HNSW) method [**[BibTex]**](https://dblp.uni-trier.de/rec/bibtex/journals/corr/MalkovY16).
+One **crucial contribution** to site is the fast Hierarchical Navigable World graph (HNSW) method [**[BibTex]**](https://dblp.uni-trier.de/rec/bibtex/journals/corr/MalkovY16).
 Please, [also check out the stand-alone HNSW implementation by Yury Malkov](https://github.com/nmslib/hnswlib), which is released as a header-only HNSWLib library.

 ## License